For immediate release ‐ July 21, 2021

 Contact: Jessica Wackes, 919.707.9850.
 Images available upon request

 It seems there is a day for everything now.
 National Fried Chicken Day.
 Talk Like a Pirate Day.
 National Tape Measure Day.
 You can celebrate nearly anything for a day, but moths?
 They are so amazing and important that they get a whole week.
-National Moth Week is July 18 to 26, so get ready to celebrate these fantastic creatures of the night!
-Plus, join us July 18 at 9:00 PM EST for our Moths at Night Watch Party!
+National Moth Week is July 17 to 25, 2021, so get ready to celebrate these fantastic creatures of the night!

 Why moths?
 Though several species have a bad reputation for destruction of crops or fabrics and others are overlooked entirely, moths play a crucial role in our environment.
 Their importance as food for other species cannot be overstated.
 Birds, mammals, reptiles, other insects and more depend on moths for their nutrition.
 Recent research has suggested that moths are also far more important pollinators than anyone expected.
 Some moth species help control plant pests and still others are great indicators of environmental change.
 While often seen as a nuisance or simply ignored, moths of all stages are incredibly important in our environment.